Haufe-Lexware/api-style-guide/collection-resources.md

 ####HTTP Status

-If the collection is empty (0 items in response), '404 Not Found' is not appropriate.
-The corresponding array should just be empty, and collection metadata fields provided (e.g. '"total_count": 0').
+If the collection is empty (0 items in response), `404 Not Found` is not appropriate.
+The corresponding array should just be empty, and collection metadata fields provided (e.g. `"total_count": 0`).
 Invalid query parameter values can result in 400 Bad Request.
-Otherwise '200 OK' is utilized for a successful response.
+Otherwise `200 OK` is utilized for a successful response.

 ###Read Single Resource